Skip to content

 main().catch(console.error);

-const persistence = new PostgresPersistenceProvider(dbUrl);
+const persistence = new DrizzlePersistenceProvider();

-// Hook it into the runner exactly like before
+// Hook them into the runner

 const runner = new GraphRunner(graph, state, {

-persistStateFn: async (s) => { await persistence.saveWorkflowState(s); },
+persistStateFn: async (s) => persistence.saveWorkflowSnapshot(s),

 });